JSP-ywu/selfsplat/README.md

 ### DL3DV

-For DL3DV dataset we follow can check out the [DepthSplat](https://github.com/cvg/depthsplat/blob/main/DATASETS.md), it provides the detailed instruction on preparing DL3DV dataset.
+For DL3DV dataset we follow the [DepthSplat](https://github.com/cvg/depthsplat/blob/main/DATASETS.md), it provides the detailed instruction on preparing DL3DV dataset.
 We only used 3K and 4K subset in training.

 ## Running the Code